All States/Idaho/Boise/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before covering, electrical/plumbing rough-in before drywall, final inspection before occupancy.
-Schedule 24-48 hours in advance through City of Boise.
+Foundation inspection before concrete pour, framing inspection before covering, electrical/plumbing rough-in inspections, insulation inspection, and final inspection.
+Schedule 24-48 hours in advance through City of Boise online portal.

 §4